nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

   <tr>
     <td align="center">8</td>
     <td><code>Additional Information</code></td>
-    <td>If the medication record includes the information, the following details <b>MUST</b> be included:
+    <td>If the medication record includes the information, the following details <b>SHALL</b> be included:
 		<ul>
 			<li>Reason for the medication</li>
 			<li>Linked problems / diagnoses</li>
 			<li>Other supporting information</li>
 			<li><code>CANCELLED: </code> label with cancellation date and reason</li>
 		</ul>
-	<p>The provider <b>MAY</b> include labels in addition to the ones specified to support additional text (e.g. <code>Linked Problem : Ear Infection</code>).</p>
+	<p>The provider <b>MAY</b> include labels in addition to the ones specified to support additional text (for example, <code>Linked Problem : Ear Infection</code>).</p>
 	</td>
     <td><code>free-text</code></td>
   </tr>
 </table>
 </div>

-<sup><b>1</b></sup> Where the medication type is Prescribed Elsewhere the prescribing agency (type of organisation responsible for authorising and issuing the medication) **MUST** be included with the type of Prescribed Elsewhere - for example, ‘Prescribed Elsewhere – Dentist’.
+<sup><b>1</b></sup> Where the medication type is Prescribed Elsewhere the prescribing agency (type of organisation responsible for authorising and issuing the medication) **SHALL** be included with the type of Prescribed Elsewhere - for example, ‘Prescribed Elsewhere – Dentist’.

 ## Current Repeat Medication##

 ### Clinical narrative ###

 A list of repeat drugs or other forms of medicines that are currently being used to treat or prevent disease for the patient.
-This may also include PRN occasional use medication - for example, EpiPen, antihistamines, monitoring or continence products.
+This may also include PRN occasional use medication for example, EpiPen, antihistamines, monitoring or continence products

 ### Purpose ###